 Sue Waters has announced the winners of a contest for the best advice on student blogging in the classroom.
 Announcing The Winners Of The “ your tips–and win BIG!”
 Competition! is a great source of advice.

 Bill Ferriter has written several posts with great tips for teachers who are having their students write blogs.

 Here are some good and simple commenting guidelines for students.

 What You Wanted To KNOW About Student Blogging is another great post by Sue Waters

 “What advice would you give for blogging with ESL/EFL students?” is Sue Waters’ latest post.
-In it, she shares advice I have offered, and asks for more suggestions.
+In it, she advice I have offered, and asks for more suggestions.

 If you are using Edublogs with your classes, they’ve set-up a great guide called Tips and Tricks For Setting Up a Class Blog.

 The Courage To Blog With Students is an article by my Teacher Leaders Network colleague Marsha Ratzel that is a “must-read” for any teacher using blogs with their students, or considering the idea.
 It appears in Education Week: Teacher Magazine.

 Three Teachers’ Answers to Questions on Classroom Microblogging is from The New York Times Learning Network.